cwabbott/heart/README.md

   ```
   bundle exec rake heart:metrics:fetch_all fromdate=2013-09-01 todate=2013-09-03
   ```
 6. For performance reasons, moving averages are also aggregated and cached in the database.
 To generate the cache of moving averages run the following.
-Automate the command via a cron job.
+Protip: Automate this command via a cron job.
   ```
   bundle exec rake heart:metrics:moving_average fromdate=2013-09-01 todate=2013-09-03 average=30
   ```